$40-55 (+16 hrs if unfamiliar with concepts below)

 phone apps

 I considered these 3 the core rooting apps, and didn't move them to the SDHC.
 Around 40Mb total, and used concurrently, they provide the ability to free 100's of MB's used by other apps.
-All are available in the Google Play Store.
+All are available in the Google Play Store.making memory space (5 mins)

 Using Apps2SD, I planned to reserve 20GB for Android space (apps) and retain 9GB for photo files, etc. Files storage is VFAT, and I've read that Android uses ext4.
 During the Apps2SD setup (left, click to enlarge), I learned the 2nd partition would automatically be formatted ext4 and mounted as phone memory.
 I used the blue slider to select about 9GB of FAT32 for photos/files, entered 800MB for swap, and hit the thumbs-up for the partitions to be created.
-All three virtual drives were created smoothly.3
+All three virtual drives were created smoothly.3custom ROM

 I have had such good results with rooting and three apps above, that I'm not sure I'll ever mod the OS until entirely bored.
 Modding runs risks for losing the phone's "data connection" (necessary for MMS pic send/receive), phone quality, and battery life.
 Modified stock ROMs, as opposed to full custom ROM's, usually have better camera quality.
 There's some talk about that here.
 Also discussed is the need for running Trimmer as all these customs apparently begin to lose speed.
-However, if I do ever mod the phone, I will finish this portion of the post, or do a new post on the topic.
+However, if I do ever mod the phone, I will finish this portion of the post, or do a new post on the topic.1 The phone's highest video recording resolution is 16:9 HD:1280x720, so this is the reason we can get away with less expensive U1-SDHC's.
+Incidentally, the phone records at 1280x720, but the screen is 5:3 WVGA -- 800x480.
+That means video playback on the device, YouTube/Netflix are at 480p, small but clear.

 2 Apps2SDPro is an entire suite of tools, for example it includes a partition manager for setting up the SDHC card.